poderomedia/nodemapper/README.md

 The style of the visualization can be customized by modifying the pty.css file.
 See the [docs](http://poderopedia.github.io/panama-network/docs) for usage examples.

-## Contribute and Get Help
+## Contributions and Help Requests

+If you would like to contribute to NodeMapper

+* Fork the repo
+* Clone your fork
+* Make a branch of your changes
+* Make a pull request through GitHub, and clearly describe your changes

+NodeMapper relies on contributions from people and organizations.
+Please, use it, comment on it and make improvements by pulling requests in 'GitHub <http://github.com/poderomedia/nodemapper>'.

-If you would like to contribute to PANAMA NETWORK or need some assistance, please open an issue or do a pull request.
-We will do our best to answer and include your changes when possible.
-You can also write to the [Poderopedia Team](team@poderopedia.com)
+If you need some assistance, please open an issue or write to the [Poderopedia Team](team@poderopedia.com)

 ## License

-PANAMA NETWORK was developed by Pablo Navarro and Gregorio Moreno for Poderomedia Foundation (Copyright 2014).
+NodeMapper is a project by Poderomedia Foundation (Copyright 2014), developed by Pablo Navarro and Gregorio Moreno.
 It`s available under MIT License.
 See [LICENSE.md](LICENSE.md) for details.

 ## Contact

 Poderomedia Fundation: team@poderopedia.com
-Masega Data Visualization: contact@masega.co